-Established in 1988, the Oceania Project is an independent, non-profit research organisation dedicated to the conservation and protection of Whales, Dolphins and the oceans.
-The first phase of a long-term study of the East Australian Humpback Whales has been the major work of the Oceania Project.
+Established in 1988, The Oceania Project is an independent, nonprofit, scientific research organisation dedicated to the conservation and protection of Whales, Dolphins and the Oceans.
+The first phase of a long-term study of the East Australian Humpback Whales has been the major work of The Oceania Project: https://www.gofundme.com/theoceaniapr...

 The East Australian Humpback Whales travel in an unending cycle of migration between their birthplace in the inter-reef lagoon of the Great Barrier Reef and their Antarctic feeding areas.